yetichain/yeti-docs/docs/proof-of-victory.md

 If a node, upon receiving a notification, finds out that more than half of the Keepers have chosen the same block, then it can be sure that this block is finalized.
 After all, other Keepers will also know this sooner than the stronger block could theoretically reach the required level of agreement thanks to accumulating delays while nodes vote.

-{% hint style="info" %}
-The Proof of Victory consensus can be considered as a war on a world map.
-Each Keeper is a different country, and the blocks that enter the assertion layer through a particular Keeper act as its army.
+*The Proof of Victory consensus can be considered as a war on a world map.
+Each Keeper is a different country, and the blocks that enter the assertion layer through a particular Keeper act as its army.*

-The stronger the army, the less it has to rest after each battle.
-When a new country is conquered, messengers immediately rush in all directions carrying information about it.
+*The stronger the army, the less it has to rest after each battle.
+When a new country is conquered, messengers immediately rush in all directions carrying information about it.*

-If a country takes over 5% of the territories, it becomes an empire, and the armies of ordinary countries surrender to it without a fight.
+*If a country takes over 5% of the territories, it becomes an empire, and the armies of ordinary countries surrender to it without a fight.*

-When the strongest empire captures 51% of the territories, all other countries will know that based on the messengers' information.
+*When the strongest empire captures 51% of the territories, all other countries will know that based on the messengers' information.
 In this case, there is no need to continue the war since the winner is already evident to all.
-In other words, conquering 51% of territories can be seen as proof of victory for all of the parties.
+In other words, conquering 51% of territories can be seen as proof of victory for all of the parties.*
-{% endhint %}

 ## 51% attack